tmerrr/memomap/README.md

   npm i
 ```

-<h4> Run App: </h4>
+<h4> 3 - Run App: </h4>

 To run the app locally on your machine, you will need to open 3 terminals.

-Terminal 1:
+In your first terminal, run the following code for activating your databases.

 ```
   mondgod
 ```

-Terminal 2:

-Change into project directory:
+In your second terminal, change into the project folder of the  directory and run npm start.
+This runs the back-end of your program.

 ```
   cd <path>/map-app
   npm start
 ```

-Terminal 3:

-Change into the client folder of project directory:
+Finally, in your last terminal, change into the same project folder, except go into the client folder.
+When you run the following code, this will load the front-end.

 ```
   cd <path>/map-app/client
   npm start
 ```